 A Source of Debt Finance

-Difference between Debenture vs. Bond
+Difference between Bond Vs Debenture

-Debenture and bond are used often as interchangeable terms.
+Debenture and bond are often used as interchangeable terms.
 However, there are subtle and noteworthy differences between the two instruments:

 A bond is a more secure instrument than a debenture.
-A debenture does not have any collateral backing; whereas a bond will always have collateral attached to it.
+A debenture does not have any collateral backing, whereas a bond will always have collateral attached to it.

 Rate of Interest

 In a case of a liquidation/bankruptcy, the company is liable to pay bondholders on priority, whereas debenture holders are paid later.

 All the default risk impacts both debenture and bonds.
-Debentures are completely exposed to default risk whereas bonds have an additional cover in the form of security.
+Debentures are completely exposed to default risk, whereas bonds have an additional cover in the form of security.
 So, the risk factor is low in bonds and high in debenture when compared to each other.